dimalypai/mil-masters-thesis-chalmers/docs/Notes.md

   to include Id as a base monad for the stack.
 But is it OK to have IO not at the bottom?
 We don't run any transformers to get away from them, they are mostly for annotation purposes, so should it be fine?
+* FunLang State compilation: compiling State to references might be good from the performance point of view, but there are some problems.
+Namely, it arises from the fact that we have explicit type application for polymorphic functions, like get, put etc and the storage itself is implicit here.
+  Consider: g : (forall S .
+State S) <- return get;
+            i : Int <- g [Int];
+  This corresponds to read_ref (!) operation, which has type forall A .
+Ref A -> State A. So, the storage is explicit.
+There is no way, we could "prestore" the reference before specifying the type argument.
+Maybe, with type inference, it would be possible, by compiling get to read_ref ref.